material-components/material-components-android/docs/components/FloatingActionButton.md

 covered by an [AppBarLayout](AppBarLayout.md) or [BottomSheetBehavior](BottomSheetBehavior.md).

-### Material Styles (Updated)
+### Material Styles

+Using `FloatingActionButton` with an updated Material theme (`Theme.MaterialComponents`) will provide the correct updated Material styles to your floating action buttons by default.
+If you need to use an updated Material floating action button and your application theme does not inherit from an updated Material theme, you can apply one of the updated Material styles directly to your widget in XML.

+#### Updated Material Style

-The updated Material FloatingActionButton consists of updated elevation, ripple, and motion changes.
+The updated Material `FloatingActionButton` style consists of updated elevation, ripple, and motion changes.

 ```xml
 <android.support.design.widget.FloatingActionButton